<< ARI Watch

 In a talk given March 26, 2014 called “Anti-Capitalism and Anti-Semitism” he said “I’m not rich.”
 The next month, April 17, in a debate with James Galbraith called “Inequality: Should We Care?” he said he was worth only about 1/15000 as much as Bill Gates.
 Considering Gates was worth about $76 billion at the time, that would be about five million dollars.
 If Mr. Brook is a good investor this seems low given his income.
 Later in the debate he said that someone with a degree in finance might choose to work in Wall Street and make a lot of money, or “They might choose to be a professor or teacher, like myself or Dr. Galbraith, and condemn themselves to a life of lower middle class-hood.”

-Like many Neocons, Mr. Brook was once a socialist.
+Like many Neocons, Mr. Brook was once an avowed socialist.
 The Register article is subtitled “Ex-socialist runs Ayn Rand Institute.”
 Remembering his visits to England and Boston as a teenager, Mr. Brook “recalls arguing with his Western capitalist classmates over the blights of poverty and economic inequality that went hand-in-hand with the free market.”

 Economically he may be a capitalist now but culturally he remains a socialist, see Immigration Enthusiasts on this website.